wking-io/Fluture/README.md

 )
 .fork(console.error, console.log)
 ```

+Be careful when cancelling a hooked Future.
+If the resource was acquired but not
+yet consumed, it will no longer be disposed.
+One way to work around this is to
+have the `consume` computation return a cancel function which forcefully
+disposes of the resource.

 Take care when using this in combination with [`cache`](#cache).
 Hooking relies
 on the first operation providing a fresh resource every time it's forked.